Cryptocurrency, Blockchain, Bitcoin and the End of Money: Understanding The Ultimate Disruption

 Jim Carroll, one of the world’s leading futurist, trends & innovation expert, shares his insight on the strategies that leading edge organizations are pursuing to stay ahead of the economy.

 It’s timely and critical insight!
-Many CEO’s and senior executives understand that in addition to managing existing challenges, now is the time to focus on trends and the future, and that they need to act quickly to establish an innovative mindset to get there intact.
-Jim provides his unique insight on staying ahead in volatile times, through his signature keynote addresses, after-dinner talks, discussions at small intimate management/Board meetings, or by speaking and participating in large scale senior management and leadership meetings.
+Many CEO’s and senior executives understand that in addition to managing existing challenges, now is the time to focus on trends and the future and that they need to act quickly to establish an innovative mindset to get there intact.
+Jim provides his unique insight on staying ahead in volatile times, through his signature keynote addresses, after-dinner talks, discussions at small intimate management/Board meetings, or by speaking and participating in large-scale senior management and leadership meetings.

 7 Things You Need to Do Right Now: Aligning The Fast Future to Your Current Strategy

 Product innovations occur today at such a pace that “time to market” is now measured in weeks rather than years.
 A furious pace of technological innovation continues unabated, with the rapid emergence of new technologies that change entire industries.
 Customer mindset has become increasingly difficult to capture as we become a society with massive attention deficits.
-Business models are subject to upheaval due to economic turmoil, commercialization of product, and the rapid emergence of new competitors.
+Business models are subject to upheaval due to economic turmoil, commercialization of a product, and the rapid emergence of new competitors.

-It’s a fast paced world — and that’s why leading edge organizations are focused on key leadership strategies that provide for a fast paced future.
-In this inspirational keynote, Jim Carroll will challenge you to confront the “big trends” that you need to face head on and what you should be doing RIGHT NOW.
+It’s a fast-paced world — and that’s why leading-edge organizations are focused on key leadership strategies that provide for a fast-paced future.
+In this inspirational keynote, Jim Carroll will challenge you to confront the “big trends” that you need to face head-on and what you should be doing RIGHT NOW.